Streamline Your Workflow: Start, Stop, Change Strategy

 Imagine your life looked like a pizza

 The starting point is to imagine your life has segments or aspects that matter to you.
-Imagine there is a segment called Financial health which is important to you because you like to have nice new clothes and a nice car.
+Imagine there is a segment called Financial Health which is important to you because you like to have nice new clothes and a nice car.
 So you would have to make sure you pay attention to being able to earn money so that you are able to buy those things that matter to you.
 Another segment may be friends – and it would be important to spend time with your friends or you may find they are less engaged with you.
 This is how one starts to identify what each of those “pizza slices” of your life may be.

 This template can be the basis for evaluating your “life set-up” and then you can work with your coach to discuss how balanced this is for you given your priorities in life.
-If you want to increase the outcomes in a specific area, simply start setting some goals in that area and then plan to follow through with actions to help achieve it.
+If you want to increase the outcomes in a specific area, simply start setting some goals in that area and then plan to follow through with actions to help achieve them.

 Inbox Exercise for leadership development